Friday, August 21, 2009

 The next morning, our floating resort arrived at another port rich with history.
 Actually, the ship docks in Gdynia, a modest little town that seemed unremarkable to me, but it is the gateway to Gdansk, a city over a thousand years old that had been a rich, Free City where trade flourished due to its strategic location from the outset.

-On August 24, 1939, in far away Moscow, Germany’s Third Reich and the Soviet Union signed a treaty of non-aggression called the Molotov-Ribbentrop Pact.
+Flash forward to August 24, 1939, in faraway Moscow, Germany’s Third Reich and the Soviet Union signed a treaty of non-aggression called the Molotov-Ribbentrop Pact.
 Like in the game Risk, which my family has played many times, this agreement allowed Germany to ignore its eastern front and take over poorly defended countries of strategic value.

-Previously, Hitler had broken the Versailles agreement by taking over Austria and the part of Czechoslovakia known as Sudetenland, but Great Britain’s Neville Chamberlain had signed away those countries in a bargain with the devil, infamously promising “peace in our time.”
+Previously, Hitler had broken the Versailles agreement by taking over German-speaking regions: Austria and the part of Czechoslovakia known as Sudetenland.
+But Great Britain’s Neville Chamberlain had signed away those countries in a bargain with the devil, infamously promising “peace in our time.”
 Hitler interpreted this appeasement as weakness, leading him to deduce he could do whatever he wanted.

 On September 1, 1939, a German warship opened fire on Gdansk.
 Hitler’s Nazi Germany launched a blitzkrieg attack on Poland.
 On September 3, Great Britain and France declared war on Germany.
 The Soviet Union invaded Poland from the east on September 17, and faced with onslaught by two totalitarian regimes, Poland submitted to defeat on October 6 of that same year.
 Gdansk would be leveled over the next few years following Chamberlain’s proclamation of "peace in our time."
 Germany and the Soviet Union divided Poland between them.